Healthcare as a right, not a privilege

 Fully fund hospitals

 We have lived through 19 hospital closures in New York City since the year 2000.
 This would be unprecedented in a lifetime, but in two short decades it’s a catastrophe.
-To add insult to injury, a panel convened by Governor Cuomo proposed about $400 million in cuts to hospitals this March.
+To add insult to injury, a panel convened by Governor Cuomo proposed about $400 million in cuts to hospitals.
 This includes cuts to safety net hospitals which have a legal obligation or mission to provide healthcare regardless of insurance status or ability to pay and largely serve low income and undocumented residents.
-As a state Assemblyperson, I will fight to fully fund our hospitals and bring struggling hospitals under public ownership.
+As a state Assemblyperson, I will continue to fight to fully fund our hospitals and bring struggling hospitals under public ownership.

 Enact the Safe Staffing for Quality of Care Act (Bill #: A2954 / S1032)